josephinezud/project3/README.md

 # project3
 How to run:
-Download the dataset from kaggle and put in same folder as main.cpp: https://www.kaggle.com/datasets/riyapatel1697/imdb-official-movies-dataset
+Download the dataset (title-metadata.tsv and title-crew.tsv) from kaggle and put in same folder as main.cpp: https://www.kaggle.com/datasets/riyapatel1697/imdb-official-movies-dataset

 g++ -std=c++14 -Werror -Wuninitialized -o main ./main.cpp